 It’s a hoax.

-The story appeared to originate on this satirical website in Spanish.
-This website features other silly headlines, such as, “Scientists close to finishing mechanism that will encourage rotation of the Earth on weekends.”
+The Spanish-language website features other silly headlines, such as, “Scientists close to finishing mechanism that will encourage rotation of the Earth on weekends.”
 Somehow this tongue-in-cheek story lost its humor in translation:

 USA – This Morning arrived more than 30 trucks filled of 5 cents to the HQ of Apple, California.
 At first glance the security detoured the trucks and they assured they were on the wrong place, but minutes later, Tim Cook (Apple CEO) received a call from Samsung CEO that that is the payment method for the recent fine applied against the South Korean company.

-Notice that the humorous story indicates 5-cent coins – not pennies.
-As this website shows, it would probably take less than 10 trucks to hold a billion dollars in pennies, but as far as weight goes, it has been argued that it would take hundreds of trucks to hold that weight.
-Either way, we don’t see 30 trucks in the math.
+As this website shows, it would probably take less than 10 trucks to hold a billion dollars in pennies, but as far as weight goes, it has been argued that it may take hundreds of trucks to realistically haul that much weight.
+Either way, 30 trucks do not add up.

 The rumor began appearing in English – minus the satire – such as this site, which cites Paper Blog, without noting that it was posted in the “Humor/Satire” section of that site.

 - June 2013: Story resurfaces on Facebook, with links to this article from August 2012.

 - November 2013: After a blogger reposts the old hoax, the story once again gains traction.
 Around this time, Samsung was ordered to pay an additional $290 million to Apple in a high-profile patent lawsuit.